Available with Location Referencing license.

 Route and measure

 In this method, the measure is located on the basis of the measure values from the selected route.
-As shown in the example below, the From and the To measures of the route are 0 and 10, respectively.
+As shown in the example below, the start measure and the end measure of the route are 0 and 10, respectively.
 An event with a measure 8 can be located on the route.
 The route and measure method is always the first option (in the form of the network's name) in the Method drop-down list.

 - Click the Edit tab.

 - In the Edit Events group, click the Point Events button .

 If there are no editable point event layers, the widget is unavailable.

 - Click the Event Layer drop-down arrow and choose an event layer to edit.